Lindfield Bonfire Celebrations – THURSDAY 5th NOVEMBER 2015

 Fancy Dress Competition

-A fancy dress competition will be held in the King Edward Hall starting at 6.30pm, which is free to enter and open to both the public and Bonfire Society members (both from Lindfield and visiting societies).
+A fancy dress competition will be held in the King Edward Hall, which is free to enter and open to both the public and Bonfire Society members (both from Lindfield and visiting societies).

 The classes are: